athirap97/MainProject/README.md

 3. Change directory to servers and run using command : python3 new.py
 4. The IP obtained has to be copy pasted on to any browser and press enter
 5. Try the bot

+The files contain :
+report : all written content regarding project output : all screenshots of project output
+DNN_chatbot : chatbot training and backend code (intermediate files not included) servers : server and client files (intermediate files not included) virtual_assistant : complete project files along with the last checkpoint saved (intermediate files also included)